 Things that didn't move the needle: Alaxo nasal stents, myofunctional therapy with an IOPI tongue trainer, inspiratory muscle training (Powerbreathe), and a homemade mandibular advancement device.
 All plausible in theory, none meaningfully changed my sleep quality.

-PAP therapy: the heavy artillery.
+PAP therapy: the gold standard.
 I started with CPAP (ResMed), saw maybe 10% improvement over 6 months.
 Switched to BiPAP (ResMed AirCurve) at 7 EPAP / 11 IPAP / 4 pressure support — about 30-40% improvement.
 Now on ASV (adaptive servo-ventilation), which dynamically adjusts pressure support breath-by-breath.
-ASV is the most sophisticated PAP mode — it targets not just obstruction but the variability in breathing effort itself.
+ASV is the most sophisticated PAP machine — it targets not just obstruction but the variability in breathing effort itself.
 Still iterating.

 Almost everyone past a certain age should probably be on PAP therapy.